-Benefit Description Cost to Member Standard Option HDHP Option Urgent/Immediate Care Medical Services at a participating Urgent/Immediate Care facility or services rendered after hours in your Primary Care Physician's office Medical Services at a participating retail clinic Medical services at a non-participating Urgent/ Immediate Care facility or non- participating retail clinic outside United Healthcare's Service Area.
-Within the Service Area, use United Healthcare's participating Urgent Care Centers. \$25 Copayment 20% of the contracted rate after you pay Deductible Mental Health, behavioral health, and substance abuse InpatientOutpatient \$250 per admission, 100% coverage thereafter \$20 per visit 20% of the contracted rate after you pay Deductible
+Benefit Description Member Standard Option HDHP Option Urgent/Immediate Care Medical Services at a participating Urgent/Immediate Care facility or services rendered after hours in your Primary Care Physician's office Medical Services at a participating retail clinic Medical services at a non-participating Urgent/ Immediate Care facility or non- participating retail clinic outside Aetna's Service Area.
+Within the Service Area, use Aetna's participating Urgent Care Centers. \$25 Copayment 20% of the contracted rate after you pay Deductible Mental Health, Behavioral Health, and Substance Abuse InpatientOutpatient \$250 per admission, 100% coverage thereafter \$20 per visit 20% of the contracted rate after you pay Deductible Telehealth Services provided by a telehealth vendor via two-way communication device.
+Video must be used in connection with each telehealth visit.
+Telephonic consultations that do not include video are not covered.
+Services provided by network physicians or other properly licensed medical professionals via two-way communication device; video must be used in connection with the Virtual Visit.
+Telephonic consultations that do not include video are not covered. \$20 per visit 20% of the contracted rate after you pay Deductible 20% of the contracted rate after you pay Deductible

-Benefit Description Cost to Member Standard Option HDHP Option Family Planning Family planning services Primary Care Physician Services Specialist Services Contraceptives, supplies and related services Sterilization Except for contraceptives and sterilization where no Copayment applies, Copayment amount depends on type of service as noted within this chart for Preventive Adult Care, physician office visits, other physician services, Durable Medical Equipment and prescription drugs.
-Maternity Care \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible OutpatientInpatient \$250 per admission, 100% coverage thereafter Allergy Treatments Primary Care Physician Services Specialist Services \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible Ambulance When pre-authorized or in the case of an emergency No Charge 20% of the contracted rate after you pay Deductible Autism Spectrum Disorder, Diagnosis and Treatment of Applied Behavior Analysis Services Physical, speech or occupational therapy \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible
+Benefit Description Cost to Member Standard Option HDHP Option Family Planning Family planning services Primary Care Physician Services Specialist Services Contraceptives, supplies and related services Sterilization Except for contraceptives and sterilization \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible where no Copayment applies, Copayment amount depends on type of service as noted within this chart for Preventive Adult Care, physician office visits, other physician services, Durable Medical Equipment, and prescription drugs.
+Maternity Care Outpatient \$40 first visit only \$250 per admission, 100% coverage Allergy Treatments Primary Care Physician Services Specialist Services \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible Ambulance When pre-authorized or in the case of an emergency No Charge 20% of the contracted rate after you pay Deductible Autism Spectrum Disorder, Diagnosis and Treatment of Applied Behavior Analysis Services Physical, speech or occupational therapy \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible

-Benefit Description Cost to Member Standard Option HDHP Option Injections and infusions - · · · · · · · · · · · · · · · · · · · No Charge Primary Care Physician Services Specialist Services \$20 per visit \$40 per visit 20% of the contracted rate after you pay Deductible 20% of the contracted rate after you pay Deductible Home Health Care Per Occurrence No Charge 20% of the contracted rate after you pay Deductible Durable Medical Equipment Per Device No Charge 20% of the contracted rate after you pay Deductible Rehabilitative Services Programme and the second secon 20% of the contracted rate after you pay Deductible Skilled Nursing Facilities Pre-authorization required Up to 60 days maximum per calendar year No Charge 20% of the contracted rate after you pay Deductible Prosthetic or Orthotic Devices Per Device No Charge 20% of the contracted rate after you pay Deductible
+Benefit Description Cost to Member Standard Option HDHP Option Injections and Infusions Allergy, B-12, testosterone, infusion, and similar therapies • Maintenance injections and infusions (not billed as an office visit) No Charge No Charge Primary Care Physician Services \$20 per visit 20% of the contracted rate after you pay Deductible Specialist Services \$40 per visit 20% of the contracted rate after you pay Deductible Home Health Care Per Occurrence No Charge 20% of the contracted rate after you pay Deductible Durable Medical Equipment Per Device No Charge 20% of the contracted rate after you pay Deductible Rehabilitative Services Outpatient Services limited to 60 visits per injury \$40 per visit 20% of the contracted rate after you pay Deductible Skilled Nursing Facilities Pre-authorization required Up to 60 days maximum per calendar year No Charge 20% of the contracted rate after you pay Deductible Prosthetic or Orthotic Devices Per Device No Charge 20% of the contracted rate after you pay Deductible